davidmoten/beanstalk-template/README.md

  Select the `client.p12` file and enter the password from `client-password.txt`

 * visit https://your-app-name-dev.ap-southeast-2.elasticbeanstalk.com to see if https works (port 443) (select your certificate when prompted)
+* Now turn off port 80 as follows:
+  * In EC2 - Security Groups, select the security group named with your application environment name  - Inbound - Edit.
+Delete the SSH and HTTP rules (leaving only the HTTPS rule).

+Now we have deployed a single instance java application running in a Tomcat container that is only accessible via https and with a specific client certificate.

 Building and deploying
 -----------------------